-Lussekatter (Lucia saffron buns) are traditionally eaten on the day of Lucia, served with either coffee or glögg are delicacies unique to this festival.
-Each bun is shaped into an S-shape, which is supposed to resemble a cat’s tail.
+Lussekatter (Lucia saffron buns) are traditionally eaten on the day of Lucia.
+Each bun is shaped into an ‘S’, which is supposed to resemble a cat’s tail.
 Nobody knows for sure the origins of the shape and the connection with Saint Lucia, but it seems likely that they were originally called djävulskatter (the devil’s cats).

-Nowadays, children dress in white: the girls wear a wreath of lingonberry foliage and the boys wear white pointy hats known as Stjärngossar (star boys) The oldest daughter of a local family is chosen to wear a crown of 7 candles and a red sash around her waist to lead the celestial procession of children into the candlelit church singing the beautiful song, ‘Sankta Lucia’.
+In modern Sweden, children dress in white: the girls wear a wreath of lingonberry foliage and the boys wear white pointy hats known as Stjärngossar (star boys) The eldest daughter of a local family is chosen to wear a crown of 7 candles and a red sash around her waist to lead the celestial procession of children into the candlelit church singing the beautiful song, ‘Sankta Lucia’.

 Lussekatter – Lucia Saffron Buns